Bhardwaj-Saurabh/Udacity_Reinforcement_Learning_NanoDegree/Project_2-Continous Control/README.md

     $ tensorboard --logdir runs

-*"runs"* is a folder created by tensorboardX in the root folder.
-It contains the events defined in *train_ddpg_agent.py*.

 When training is done, the best model weights are saved as **checkpoint_actor.pth** and **checkpoint_critic.pth**.

 ## Results